aashwinr/aashwinr/README.md

 ### Introduction
 - Hi, I am Ashwin Rohit Alagiri Rajan.
 I'm a student at UCSD and I'm majoring in CE(Computer Engineering).
-- I'm interested in machine learning and quantum computing.
+- I like to program in C but I'm leaning towards moving to Rust.